cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The coefficients of f, possibly including some leading zeros.
+The coefficients of `f`, possibly including some leading zeros.

 > **LeadingCoefficient** (f :: *RngUPolElt_FldPadExact*)